InsightDataScience/github-tutorial/README.md

 # Setting up Git and GitHub

 ### Installing Git
 Git may already be installed.
-Check to see by running git in a terminal.
+Check to see by running `git` in a terminal.

 ![git-cli](img/git-cli.png)

-Otherwise:
+Otherwise in a Terminal, run:
 - Mac: `brew install git`
 - Ubuntu: `apt-get install git`
 - Windows: http://git-scm.com/downloads